Article

 by Valentin

 Niche or segmented group sessions are a great way to get members or clients with similar interests into a Pilates workout.
-Bikers, tennis players, skiers – the method can help any of them with their performance while decreasing the chance of injury.
-It also helps gather different member demographics together – seniors, women, pregnant women, and men.
+Cyclists, tennis players, skiers – Pilates can help any of these athletes with their performance while decreasing the chance of injury.
+It also helps gather different member demographics together; for example, seniors, women, pregnant women, and men.

-But if you are going to have successful group sessions, you need to know how to get and keep them interested.
+But if you are going to have successful group sessions, Pilates instructors need to know how to get and keep the participants interested.

 It is important to remember that the Pilates Method was made for a man, by a man – namely Joseph Pilates.
 He practiced various physical regimens such as body building, gymnastics, and diving.
 He also taught wrestling, boxing and self-defense classes.

-Now, as length, flexibility and decreasing injury have become more important in many professional sports, the method has made a dramatic rise as an adjunct to strength and conditioning programs for many Pro male sports, including football, basketball, race-car driving and golf.
+Now, as length, flexibility and decreasing injury have become more important in many professional sports, the method has made a dramatic rise as an adjunct to strength and conditioning programs for many professional athletes in sports, including football, basketball, race-car driving and golf.

 Now the Pilates Men’s Class has developed into a group that takes their Pilates training very seriously.
 Most attendees arrive 20 minutes early for warm-up, prop distribution (using jumpboards, discs, rollers, rings, balls) and apparatus set-up.
 They even wear uniform shirts and cycle shorts.